To underpin our targets, an annual Environmental Improvement Plan (EIP) drives continual environmental improvement.

 Waste and recycling improvements

-Since our base year Parliament’s recycling rate has increased by 15.4% and there has been a reduction in the weight of waste generated by 29.3%.
+Since our base year Parliament's recycling rate has increased by 23.2% and there has been a reduction in the weight of waste generated by 24.6% (as at March 2023).

-Recent initiatives to increase Parliament’s recycling rate and reduce waste generated have included;
+Initiatives to increase Parliament's recycling rate and reduce waste generated have included;

 - Parliament continues to target a reduction in the generation of its waste and increase in its recycling rates as a priority as per the waste hierarchy, and where appropriate uses procurement specifications to encourage supply chain improvements.

-Parliament has continued to increase its water efficiency since 2008/09 and figures up to 2015/16 show water consumption has fallen by 42.5% in mains consumption and 15.5% in borehole consumption.
+Parliament has continued to increase its water efficiency since 2008/09 and figures up to 2022/23 show water consumption has fallen by 42.5% in mains consumption and 15.5% in borehole consumption.

-Parliament uses a borehole system.
-The boreholes abstract cooler groundwater from an aquifer 160 metres below Portcullis House.
+Parliament uses boreholes to abstract cooler groundwater from an aquifer 120 metres below Portcullis House.
 This water is then used to cool the ambient temperature in Portcullis House via a heat exchanger.
 This method is much more efficient than conventional air conditioning units.

-Parliament launched its Green Travel Plan (GTP) in December 2010 with the principal aim to provide information to staff, Members, Members' staff and visitors to help reduce commuting and work-related transport carbon emissions.
+Parliament has a Green Travel Plan with the principal aim to provide information to staff, Members, Members' staff and visitors to help reduce commuting and work-related transport carbon emissions.

-There is also the provision of a Dr. Bike maintenance scheme and installation of improved cycle parking facilities for cyclists on the Estate.
+There is also the provision of a Dr. Bike maintenance scheme and cycle parking facilities for cyclists on the Estate.